-The District will implement regulations and practices which will insure compliance with the Omnibus Transportation Employee Testing Act of 1991, the Moving Ahead for Progress in the 21st Century (MAP-21) Act, and all regulations and rules promulgated pursuant to such Acts.
+The District will implement regulations and practices which will insure compliance with the Omnibus Transportation Employee Testing Act of 1991, and all regulations and rules promulgated pursuant thereto.
 Employees in "safety-sensitive" positions, as defined by the Act and regulations promulgated thereunder, including employees whose position requires a commercial driver's license (CDL), shall be tested for alcohol and controlled substances as required by law.
 (See attached Appendix "1").
 Refusal to submit to such pre-employment testing, or testing positive, shall disqualify an applicant from employment.
 Reasonable suspicion, random, post-accident, return-to-duty, and follow-up testing shall also be conducted.
 Employees who test positive shall be immediately removed from safety-sensitive positions and shall be removed from employment.

-Legal Reference: 41 U.S.C. §§701 to 707

-49 U.S.C. §§5331(b) and 31306; 49 CFR Part 382
+Legal Reference: 41 U.S.C. §§701 to 707 49 U.S.C. §31306 and 49 CFR Part 382

-Date of Adoption: June 9, 2022
+Date of Adoption: [Insert Date]